ukri-excalibur/excalibur-tests/docs/setup.md

 When using Spack as build system, ReFrame needs a [Spack environment](https://spack.readthedocs.io/en/latest/environments.html) to run its tests.
+The Spack environment is separate and independent of the python virtual environment.
 Follow these steps to create a Spack environment for a new system:

 #### Create the environment
 ```sh